Alaska Halibut Fishing Jobs

 The world’s most productive Pacific halibut nurseries are in the Gulf of Alaska, and although its habitat extends all along the Pacific Coast, over three-quarters of U.S. and Canadian commercial halibut harvests occur in Alaska waters.

 During the late 1970s, halibut harvests in the North Pacific fell to all-time lows,

 The season used to consist of a few openings per year for 24-48 hours at a time.
 Full quotas for each district were reached in a matter of days or even hours.
-Hundreds of converted boats joined the halibut fleet to fish these short-term "derbies."
+Hundreds of converted boats joined the halibut fleet to fish these short-term “derbies.”
 This ultimately resulted in instantaneous floods of fish on the market, lower prices, less profitability for fishermen, and less than fresh produce for consumers.
-To make matters worse, halibut stocks started to decline in 1988.
+To make matters worse, halibut stocks went into a deep decline.
 The widespread use of more effective roundhooks and larger, automated boats pressured stocks.

 The IFQ System

 In response to problems in the halibut and black cod fisheries, the North Pacific Fishery Management Council (NPFMC) instituted a new method of regulating the harvest, which is known as the IFQ (Individual Fishing Quota) system.
 Prior to the IFQ, which took effect in 1995, the halibut and black cod fisheries were managed according to a Total Allowable Catch (TAC) system, but the fisheries were over-commercialized: there were too many boats trying to catch a set number of fish (TAC) in an unregulated amount of time.
 Under this system, the seasons might have lasted as few as 48 hours, prices were low, and safety and environmental concerns were not closely monitored.
 Under the new system, Individual Quota Shares (QS) for each area are pooled and a percentage of that pool determines the IFQ for individual vessels.